SAIS-S2S-Technology/Roadmap/CAPS/CAPS_course_website.md

 2. Oriol Vinyals et al. [StarCraft II: A New Challenge for Reinforcement Learning](https://arxiv.org/pdf/1708.04782.pdf) (paper)
 3. [The GitHub repo of DeepMind’s pysc2 library](https://github.com/deepmind/pysc2) (documentation)

+#### :blue_book: Session 5 - Introduction to Statistical Learning with Applications to StarCraft II
+Covers stastical learning from a technical perspective and dicusses applications of data mining to StarCraft II replays.

-#### :blue_book: Session 5 - Game Data Mining and AI Strategy and Policy
+#### :blue_book: Session 6 - Aspects of AI Strategy and Policy
-Covers two topics, game data mining and the intersection of AI and IR on issues such as AI interpretability.
-We start by analysing the performance of our bot through a set of tailored data mining tools.
-We conclude by discussing the potential of real-time strategy games for IR research and how AI and IR can interact.

-*Optional Readings*
+Covers the interaction between human stakeholders and AI systems through the lense of explainable AI and discusses the implications of human-AI interaction for policymaking and strategy.

 1. Henry Kissinger [How the Enlightenment Ends]( https://www.theatlantic.com/magazine/archive/2018/06/henry-kissinger-ai-could-mean-the-end-of-human-history/559124/) (article)
 2. Miles Brundage et al. [The Malicious Uses of Artificial Intelligence: Forecasting, Prevention and Mitigation](https://arxiv.org/ftp/arxiv/papers/1802/1802.07228.pdf) (report)
 3. Mick Ryan [Intellectual Preparation for the Future of War: How Artificial Intelligence will Change Professional Military Education](https://warontherocks.com/2018/07/intellectual-preparation-for-future-war-how-artificial-intelligence-will-change-professional-military-education/) (article)

-#### :blue_book: Session 6 - Building and Hosting a Website Through GitHub
-Covers how to create and host a free personal website through GitHub.
-Afterwards we conclude with drinks and pizza.

 ***